top of page

 Evandale Tasmania

-Evandale is a lovely historic village located 20 kilometres south of Launceston in Tasmania’s Northern Midlands.
-A National Trust-listed Georgian village, Evandale is renowned for its beautifully preserved architecture, charming cafés, boutique Airbnbs, and a delightful mix of antique and craft shops.
+Evandale is a beautifully preserved historic village located just 20 kilometres south of Launceston in Tasmania’s Northern Midlands.
+Listed by the National Trust, Evandale is renowned for its Georgian architecture, leafy streets, and relaxed country atmosphere that feels delightfully unchanged by time.

-Evandale is a treasure trove of heritage buildings, each with its own story that reflects the town’s rich history.
-St Andrews Uniting Church, built in 1839, stands out with its classical bell tower and elegant Doric columns, while St Andrews Church of England, consecrated in 1872, was constructed using many of the original bricks from the earlier, smaller church.
+One of the town’s most striking landmarks is St Andrews Uniting Church, built in 1839.
+Its classical bell tower and elegant Doric columns make it a standout feature of the village streetscape.
+Nearby is St Andrews Church of England, consecrated in 1872, which was built using many of the original bricks from the earlier, smaller church — a wonderful example of Evandale’s layered history.

 Comments